TarushiG/Google-Clone/README.md

-# Google-Clone
-Google clone made using HTML, CSS &amp; JavaScript.
+A clone of the Google homepage made using HTML, CSS, & Javascript.